Local Water Done Well

 • The government subsequently established Taumata Arowai, a new water services regulator, to administer and enforce a new drinking water regulatory system.
 Once Taumata Arowai is fully functional, it will oversee and administer an expanded and strengthened drinking water regulatory system and oversee the environmental performance of wastewater and stormwater networks.

-• Through this process, the Government commissioned a analysis from Water Industry Commission for Scotland (WICS) which estimates New Zealand would need to invest between $120 billion to $185 billion in its three waters infrastructure over the next 30 years to meet drinking water and environmental standards and provide for future population growth.
+• Through this process, the Government commissioned an analysis from Water Industry Commission for Scotland (WICS) which estimated New Zealand would need to invest between $120 billion to $185 billion in its three waters infrastructure over 30 years to meet drinking water and environmental standards and provide for future population growth.

 What’s happened so far?

-• In April 2022, Government confirmed they will be progressing with water reform and that Councils will maintain ownership of the Water Entities.
+• In April 2022, Government confirmed they would progress with water reform and that Councils would maintain ownership of the Water Entities.

-• Since the latest round of announcements (in July 2021), the Government gave Councils until the end of September 2021 to analyse the WICS data and information provided by the DIA and consider the implications for the Council, the city and the people who live and work here.
+• The Government gave Councils until the end of September 2021 to analyse the WICS data and information provided by the DIA and consider the implications for the Council, the city and the people who live and work here.

 Updates and reports